Genereux-akotenou/SciGate/README.md

   ├── package.json
   └── vite.config.ts
 ```
+#### Source
+We use as start bleuprint this template https://electron-vite.github.io/

 #### Contribution
 - Open a pull request with a description of the changes.
 - Ensure your code follows the project's coding standards.
-- Include relevant tests and ensure all existing tests pass.

-#### Source
-We i-use as start bleuprint this template https://electron-vite.github.io/